-Attribute Description message A required attribute specifying the qualified name of the message from which the part being inserted into the header is taken. part A required attribute specifying the name of the message part inserted into the SOAP header. use Specifies whether the message parts are to be encoded using encoding rules.
+Attribute Description A required attribute specifying the qualified name of the message from which the part being inserted into the header is taken. part A required attribute specifying the name of the message part inserted into the SOAP header.
+Specifies if the message parts are to be encoded using encoding rules.
 If set to encoded the message parts are encoded using the encoding rules specified by the value of the encodingStyle attribute.
-If set to literal, then the message parts are defined by the schema types referenced.
+If set to literal, the message parts are defined by the schema types referenced. encodingStyle Specifies the encoding rules used to construct the message.